cksystemsteaching/selfie/book.md

 Computer science, just like mathematics, relies on *formal* languages.
 There is always this secret language that only the wizards speak, and there is this Kafkaesque gatekeeper that never lets you in.
 Probably the worst is that the wizards keep telling you that it is actually very easy to understand the secret language, and that once you do, the gatekeeper will let you in but never really does.
 Well, this is exactly what we do now, with one little difference, of course.
 We tell you how to make the gatekeeper fall asleep and leave the gate open for you to sneak in.

 The trick is to slow yourself down!
 So much so that it is almost painful taking such tiny steps when learning something so big.
 The key issue why computer science, and in fact even elementary mathematics, is elusive to so many is that formal languages such as computer code or mathematical formulae are fundamentally different from other, less rigorous forms of expression such as *natural* languages like English or German.
 Formal languages have *formal* syntax and in particular a *formal* semantics.
 There is no such thing as *casual* code or formulae.
-In short, they are engineered or designed where everything matters, even the tiniest detail!
+In short, they are designed and engineered where, as consequence, everything matters, even the tiniest detail!

 The key advantage of a formal language is that its syntax or *notation* and in particular its semantics or *meaning* can be constructed systematically, like a house or even a skyscraper, and then serve as reliable and undisputed but also unforgiving communication tool between people, and between people and machines.
 The disadvantage is that understanding a formal language not only requires understanding its meaning but actually understanding how its meaning is constructed.
 This is the reason why learning how to code is not enough to understand computer science.
 Similarly, learning how to calculate is not enough to understand mathematics.